Class Schedules and Catalog Background Image

 *

-Course satisfies a general education requirement on the CSU-GE or IGETC general education (GE) pattern.
+Course and its "or" counterpart(s) satisfy a general education requirement on the CSU-GE or IGETC general education (GE) pattern.
 To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a GE requirement.
-Note: BIO 111, CHEM 150H, PSYC 101H, and all of the statistics courses listed are also GE courses.

 How to Read Course Descriptions